How to Do a Real Estate CMA

 Determine the Cost Per Square Foot

 Starting with Comp 1, let’s determine the cost per square foot.
 You can easily do this by dividing the sales price of $540,000 by it’s living area of 2,199 sq ft.
 This will give us an approximate $246 p sq ft.
+Now use the same equation for Comps 2 and 3.

 |Comp 1: $540,000 ÷ 2,199 sq ft = $246 per sq ft|